 Lake Neusiedl is a thermal regulator of genuine importance.
 Its shallow water mass absorbs heat through the growing season and releases it slowly into autumn, extending the ripening window well beyond what the latitude alone would suggest.
 For Blaufränkisch in particular, this means the gap between phenolic maturity and sugar accumulation is more manageable than in many red-wine regions.
 Growers who read the season carefully can pick at full flavour development without landing at excessive alcohol levels.

 Autumn visits, from late September through October, coincide with harvest activity across Gols and offer direct access to producers at the point when the cellar decisions are being set in motion.
-This is the most instructive time to visit an estate: barrels are being filled, sorting decisions are visible, and the conversation about the coming vintage is immediate and specific.
-Weingut Pittnauer at Neubaugasse 90 is reachable from Vienna in under an hour by car, making it viable as a day excursion or as part of a longer Burgenland itinerary that extends south through Neusiedlersee's other communes.
+This is the most active time to visit an estate: barrels are being filled and sorting decisions are visible.
+Weingut Pittnauer at Neubaugasse 90 is reachable from Vienna in about 60 to 75 minutes by car.

 Outside Gols, the wider Austrian wine geography offers further contrasts.
 Weingut Wohlmuth in Kitzeck works in Styria's steep-slope Sauvignon and Muskateller territory, and Weingut Kracher in Illmitz, just south along the lake, operates in the botrytis sweet-wine category that built Burgenland's international profile in the 1990s.
 The dry red focus of Gols sits in deliberate contrast to both.